-Generally located between Vickrey Place (to the north) and Dwell Court (to the south) and east of Narcoossee Road.
-North of the site is the Pioneers PD which included multifamily units and commercial uses.
-To the east is Lake Whippoorwill.
-Along the southern boundary is the Lake Whippoorwill Cove PD which included commercial and office uses.
-To the west, across Narcoossee Road, is the Valencia College Lake Nona Campus and retail/commercial uses.
-The future land use designation, zoning and the surrounding uses are shown in Table 1.
-The proposed residential project is compatible with surrounding uses.
+Generally located north of Tyson Rd. and east of Narcoossee Road, the site has to the north, the Pioneers PD, phase I including a restaurant and multifamily residential.
+To the east locates Lake Whippoorwill; to the south a proposed multifamily development known as One Nona Plaza (on this same agenda), and to the west the Valencia College Lake Nona Campus and retail/commercial uses.
+The future land use designation, zoning and the surrounding uses are shown in Table I. The proposed residential project is compatible with surrounding uses.

-Table 1-Project Context Future Land Use Zoning Surrounding Use North Urban Village/Conserv PD- Pioneers multifamily and commercial East Conservation N/A Lake Whippoorwill South Urban Village/Conserv PD- Lake Whippoorwill Cove Proposed commercial and office uses West Urban Village PD-Lake Nona Valencia College Lake Nona Campus and retail/commercial uses
+Table 1-Project Context Future Land Use Zoning Surrounding Use North Urban Village/Conserv PD- Pioneers restaurant and multifamily East Conservation N/A Lake Whippoorwill South Urban Village/Conserv PD- One Nona Plaza proposed multifamily West Urban Village PD-Lake Nona Valencia College Lake Nona Campus and retail/commercial uses